Contact Susan

 Note: Distribution and marketing is not part of Susan’s job.

-Most books have taken Susan and her client a year or a year and a half from first interview to a printed copy if the client was working.
-But some books take only six months, so that is the normal range.
+Most books have taken Susan and her client a year or a year and a half from first interview to a printed copy if the client is working.
+But some books take only six months.
+Generally, the range is six months to 18 months.

 Susan has worked with clients in Colorado, Washington DC, New York, Massachusetts, Tennessee, New Mexico, and Switzerland, as well as many places in California.
 She does much of her work interviewing or coaching via Skype, Zoom, emails, texts, phone calls with copies of documents sometimes sent by snail mail.
 Sometimes, however, it is a pleasurable necessity for Susan to travel to her client’s location to do interviews, see their environment, photographs, graphics, and other archival material.